mathewtekle/uni-projects/README.md

 Program
-# All of these projects in my portfolio are representative of my work at my university (UMBC) and are a result of my skill.
+# All of these projects in my portfolio are representative of my work at my university (UMBC)
+# Given an objective and skeleton, these projects were coded from the ground up
-# Currently, I am now expanding my knowledge of Python, C++, and Java (back-end software development)
+# Currently, I am now expanding my knowledge of Python, C++, Java, and MySQL (back-end software development)